 Today, at Compass and Fork, we put the spotlight on smoked turkey, as cooked in the smoker, to help celebrate the festive season.
+Here is everything you need to know to smoke your turkey perfectly!

 A little more work, maybe, than roasting your festive-season turkey in the oven, but the extra rewards make this a great reason to go the extra mile and use a smoker to cook your turkey.
 And here is how to smoke your turkey so it turns out perfectly!